RezaSaadatyar/Machine-Learning-in-Python/README.md

 > ***LDA:*** Maximising the distance between groups.<br/>
 > ***TDSNE:*** It is a tool to visualize a high dimensional data.
 It converts similarities between data points to point probabilities and tries to minimize the *Kullback-Leibler (KL)* divergence between the joint probabilities of the low dimensional embedding and high dimensional data.<br/>
 > ***Univariate:*** The univariate filter methods are the type of methods where individual features are ranked according to specific criteria.The top N features are then selected.<br/>
-> ***VT:***:<br/>1.
+> ***VT:***<br/>1.
 Compute the variance of feature<br/> 2.
 Assume that features with a higher variance may contain more useful information<br/> 3.
 Fast method but does not take the relationship among features into account.<br/>
-> ***Multi-variate:*** Multivariate filter methods are capable of removing redundant feature form the data since they take the mutual relationship between the features into account
+> ***Multi-variate:*** Multivariate filter methods are capable of removing redundant feature form the data since they take the mutual relationship between the features into account.<br/>
+> ***BFS:***<br/> 1.
+Choose a significances level (e.g., SL = 0.05 with a 95% confidence)<br/>2.
+Fit a full model including all the features<br/> 3.
+Consider the features with the highrst p-value. if the p-value > significance level the go to step 4, ptherwise terminate the process.<br/> 4.
+Remove the feature which is under consideration.<br/> 5.
+Fit a model without this feature.
+Repeat the entire process from step 3.
+> ***The embedded method*** solves both issues we encountered with the filterand wrapper methods by combining their advantages.<br/>They take into consideration the interaction of features like wrapper methods do.<br/>They are faster like filter methods.<br/>They are more accurate than methods.<br/>They find the feature subset for the algorithm being trained.<br/>They are much less prone to overfitting.